 The physician and two members of the physics staff review and approve all treatment plans.

-- Intensity Modulated Radiation Therapy (IMRT), Stereotactic Radiosurgery (SRS) and Stereotactic Body Radiotherapy (SBRT) pre treatment integrity plan
+- Intensity Modulated Radiation Therapy (IMRT), Volumetirc Modulated Arc Therapy (VMAT), Stereotactic Radiosurgery (SRS) and Stereotactic Body Radiotherapy (SBRT) pre treatment integrity plan

-All of the IMRT, SRS, SBRT treatment plans are loaded into the treatment machine and patient doses are verified by the physics staff prior to treatment.
+Each patient's plan, be it IMRT, VMAT SRS, SBRT are reviewed and doses are verified by the physics staff prior to treatment.
+All of the IMRT, VMAT, SRS, SBRT treatment plans are loaded into the treatment machine and patient doses are verified by the physics staff prior to treatment.

 - Chart Rounds treatment plan review

 All treatment plans are reviewed by a team including two radiation oncologist, physics staff, nursing and therapists during the first week of treatment.

 The physics staff, therapists and the physician review the treatment delivery on a weekly basis.

 Patients meet with the nurse and the physician on a weekly basis to discuss their progress.